-The Pew Research Center released a new survey last week, and it doesn't look good for the federal government.
+The Pew Research Center released a survey, and it doesn't look good for the federal government.

 Currently, just 19% say they can trust the government always or most of the time, among the lowest levels in the past half-century.
 Only 20% would describe government programs as being well-run.
 And elected officials are held in such low regard that 55% of the public says “ordinary Americans” would do a better job of solving national problems.